 Federal Pell Grant Lifetime Eligibility Regulation

-In December 2011, President Obama signed into law the Consolidated Appropriations Act, 2012 (Public Law 112-74).
-This law limits the use of the Federal Pell Grant to 12 semesters (or 600%) throughout a person’s lifetime.
+The Consolidated Appropriations Act, 2012 (Public Law 112-74) limits the use of the Federal Pell Grant to 12 semesters (or 600%) throughout a person’s lifetime.